نوع مقاله : مقاله پژوهشی

 چکیده [English]

-Supplier Segmentation is one of the key activities of supplier relationship management (SRM) for companies with a large number of suppliers.
-It involves dividing the suppliers into a manageable number of segments, to formulate SRM strategies for the various segments, rather than for each individual supplier.
-Supplier segmentation has attracted a great deal of attention in recent decades.
-The purpose of the current study is to provide a systematic review of supplier segmentation researches to determine the future trend of this research area.
-For this purpose, a systematic literature review and citation network analysis are used simultaneously.
-After determining the search protocol and criteria for selecting articles, 48 articles were finally selected.
-Selected articles were evaluated and analyzed according to the steps of a systematic literature review and citation analysis.
-The results of the study indicate that researchers have welcomed the portfolio approach, decision-making techniques, and two-dimensional model of profit and supply risk in supplier segmentation research.
-A comprehensive analysis of the studies made it possible to distill the future research trend.
-This research area requires further study involving the supply chain paradigms, the impact of supplier segmentation on performance, and the analysis of the supplier relationship management as a whole, with supplier segmentation being one of its components.
+Supplier segmentation is considered one of the key activities in supplier relationship management for companies with multiple suppliers, which can serve as a competitive advantage.
+Supplier segmentation has garnered significant attention from researchers in recent decades.
+The aim of this study is to systematically review the research on supplier segmentation to determine the future trends in this field of research.
+To achieve this goal, a systematic literature review and co-citation network analysis are simultaneously employed.
+After defining the search protocol and criteria for article selection, a total of 48 articles were ultimately chosen.
+The selected articles were evaluated and analyzed in accordance with the steps of systematic literature review and co-citation network analysis methods.
+The results of the analysis indicate researchers' interest in portfolio approaches, decision-making techniques, and the two-dimensional model of profit and supply in supplier segmentation research.
+Through comprehensive examination and analysis of the research, future research trends were predicted, and it was determined that this field requires further investigation in supply chain paradigms, the impact of supplier segmentation on performance, and the analysis of overall supplier relationship management, of which supplier segmentation is an integral component.

 کلیدواژهها [English]